Nymburk: Administrative division

+Etymology

+The name is derived from the Middle High German expression ze der Niuwen Burk, meaning "at the new castle".
+The name was soon transcribed into Czech as Nymburk.

 Geography

 Nymburk is located about 35 km east of Prague.
-It lies in the Central Elbe Table lowland within the Polabí region.
-The town is situated on both banks of the Elbe River, and lies at the confluence of the Elbe and Mrlina rivers.
+It lies in a flat landscape in the Central Elbe Table within the Polabí lowland.
+The town is situated on both banks of the Elbe River and lies at the confluence of the Elbe and Mrlina rivers.
+The Výrovka River briefly crosses the municipal territory in the southwest.

 History

-The town was founded around 1275 by King Ottokar II of Bohemia.
+The town was founded around 1275 by King Ottokar II.
 Throughout the Middle Ages it was one of the most important and strategic towns in the kingdom, as it protected Prague and was an important pillar of royal power.

-During the reign of Wenceslaus II, the Gothic Church of St. Nicholas (today the Church of St. Giles) and the Dominican monastery were constructed.
+During the reign of King Wenceslaus II, the Gothic Church of St. Nicholas (today the Church of St. Giles) and the Dominican monastery were constructed.
 The town was surrounded by burnt-brick walls with about fifty towers and two defensive ditches fed from the Elbe.
 The Hussite Wars in the 15th century affected the town only slightly (the Dominican monastery was looted) and so the town prospered until the beginning of the 17th century.

 During the Thirty Years' War, Nymburk was burned and looted, and the fortifications were almost completely destroyed.
 The recovery was disrupted by large fires.
 The turning point in the town's modern history was the introduction of the railway in 1870.
-Since then, the town has grown, new buildings have been built, the river Elbe has been regulated, and a new bridge and a hydroelectric power plant with a lock chamber have been built.
+Since then, the town has grown, new buildings have been built, the Elbe river has been regulated, and a new bridge and a hydroelectric power plant with a lock chamber have been built.
 The town has expanded beyond the medieval walls (some portions of which have been preserved).
 However, the original medieval floor plan has been completely preserved.

 Demographics

 Economy

-The Nymburk Brewery, on the southern end of the town, was founded in 1895.
+The Nymburk Brewery, located on the southern end of the town, was founded in 1895.
 With a production of about 200,000 hl/year, it is considered a medium-sized brewery in the Czech Republic.
 The brewery produces beer under the brand Postřižinské.

 JDK is a large company that manufactures refrigeration equipment in Nymburk and exports it all over the world.
 Since 2005, the Chinese company Changhong has used a factory in Nymburk for the final assembly of LCD TVs for the European market.

 Transport

-Nymburk is an important railway junction at the crossing of four railway lines.
-The I/38, II/330 and II/331 highways pass through the town.
-Urban transport is provided only by buses.
+Nymburk is a railway junction at the crossing of several railway lines: Prague–Kolín, Prague–Trutnov, Kolín–Rumburk, Nymburk–Mladá Boleslav, Nymburk–Rožďalovice and Nymburk–Poříčany.

+The I/38 road from Mladá Boleslav to Kolín passes through the town.